-Multilingual pedagogy A multilingual pedagogy should be regarded not as a unified methodology but as a set of principles that are used to varying degrees in different approaches depending on the teaching context, curriculum and learners (Neuner, 2004Neuner, G. (2004).
+A multilingual pedagogy should be regarded not as a unified methodology but as a set of principles that are used to varying degrees in different approaches depending on the teaching context, curriculum and learners.
+[2].
 Thus, rather than attempting to maintain learners' languages in isolation, teachers should help learners to become aware of and draw on their existing knowledge.
 Second, learners should draw on experiences from previous language learning when learning a new language.
-Learners should become aware of which learning strategies they have used previously as well as reflect on, test, and evaluate the extent to which those strategies can be transferred to a new language learning context (Neuner, 2004Neuner, G. (2004).
-Clearly, a multilingual pedagogical approach in the classroom requires competent teachers.
-Based on the discussions in De Angelis (2011De Angelis, G. (2011).
+Learners should become aware of which learning strategies they have used previously as well as reflect on, test, and evaluate the extent to which those strategies can be transferred to a new language learning context.
+[4].
+Clearly, a multilingual pedagogical approach in classroom requires competent teachers.
+Based the discussions the De Angelis, G. [11].
 Teachers' beliefs about the role of prior language knowledge in learning and how these influence teaching practices.
-International Journal of Multilingualism, 8(3), 216-

-234. [Taylor & Francis Online], [Google Scholar]), Hufeisen language teachers should ideally be able to meet several, if not all, of the following requirements:
+International Journal of Multilingualism, $\delta[3]$, Hufeisen language teachers should ideally be able to meet several, if not all, of the following requirements:

-- They should be multilingual themselves and serve as models for their learners. - They should have a highly developed cross-linguistic and metalinguistic awareness. - They should be familiar with research on multilingualism. - They should know how to foster learners' multilingualism. - They should be sensitive to learners' individual cognitive and affective differences. - They should be willing to collaborate with other (language) teachers to enhance learners' multilingualism.
+- They should be multilingual themselves and serve as models for their learners. - They should have a highly developed cross-linguistic and metalinguistic awareness. - They should be familiar with research on multilingualism. - They should know how to foster learners' multilingualism. - They should be sensitive to learners' individual cognitive and affective differences. - They should be willing to collaborate with other [language] teachers to enhance learners' multilingualism.